 Kosher refers to items of food and drink that are permitted according to Jewish dietary laws.
-There are rules on drinks, meat, keeping meat and milk separate, and the kosher preparation of food.
-Special circumstances also apply to food shopping.
+There are rules on drinks, meat, the separation of meat and milk, and the kosher preparation of food.
+Special circumstances also apply when shopping for food.

 Kosher drinks

-Wine, grape juice and certain spirits are only deemed kosher if the bottle displays a kosher certification.
-According to certain interpretations of the dietary laws, milk is only defined as kosher if the milking and bottling is supervised by Jews.
-Water is kosher, as are numerous soft drinks if they are tested for kosher production, such as Coca-Cola and Red Bull.
+Wine, grape juice and certain spirits are only deemed kosher if the bottle displays kosher certification.
+According to certain interpretations of the dietary laws, milk is only defined as kosher if the milking and bottling are supervised by Jews.
+Water is kosher, as are numerous soft drinks that have undergone kosher certification, such as Coca-Cola and Red Bull.

 Kosher meats

 Special regulations apply in the dietary laws governing meat.
-The consumption of meat is only permitted if it originates from animals which are ruminants and have cloven hooves, such as beef or lamb, or from poultry.
-Meats that are excluded include pork and horse-meat.
-Mammals and poultry must be slaughtered and processed under specific conditions.
+The consumption of meat is only permitted if it originates from ruminants with cloven hooves, such as cattle or lambs, or from poultry.
+Pork and horse meat, among others, are not permitted.
+Mammals and poultry must be slaughtered and processed according to specific rules.
 This ritual slaughter is known as «shechita».
 Fish are kosher provided they have fins and scales.
-Eating shellfish or fish without scales or fins, such as prawns, squid or mussels, is forbidden.
+Seafood such as prawns, squid and mussels has neither fins nor scales and may therefore not be eaten.

 Separation of meat and milk

 A further characteristic of the dietary laws is the strict separation of meat and dairy products.
-For this reason, kitchens must separate plates and cooking utensils, i. e. plates, cutlery, pots and pans or sponges, into the categories «meaty» and «milky».
-Meat and dairy products may only be cooked separately and cannot be eaten together.
-After consuming meat products, an interval of several hours must be observed before eating dairy products.
+Kitchens must therefore use separate dishes and cooking utensils for «meaty» and «milky» foods, including plates, cutlery, pots, pans and sponges.
+Meat and dairy products are cooked separately and may not be eaten together.
+After consuming meat products, an interval of several hours must be observed before consuming dairy products.

 Kosher kitchen and koshering

-Jews who are strictly religious and rigorously observe the dietary laws are restricted to food prepared in a kosher kitchen at home or in a kosher restaurant.
-Before a kitchen can be used for the first time, it has to be made kosher, known as «koshering».
-This includes, for example, the heating of hotplates to remove any food residues, and the strict division of the kitchen into «meaty» and «milky».
-In third-party kitchens, such as in rented apartments, the hotplates are often covered with special aluminium foil, or the users bring along their own special hotplates.
-It can be very complicated for restaurants or hotels to expand their services to include a kosher menu, which requires compliance with all the regulations and then the receipt of kosher certification.
-That is why kosher meals are generally available only in specialist restaurants with a kosher kitchen.
+Jews who observe the dietary laws more strictly depend on explicitly kosher restaurants or on having their own kosher kitchen.
+Before a kitchen can be used for the first time, it has to be made kosher, a process known as «koshering».
+This includes, for example, heating hotplates to remove any food residues or strictly separating the kitchen into «meaty» and «milky» areas.
+In third-party kitchens, such as rented holiday apartments, the hotplates are often covered with special aluminium foil or replaced by portable hotplates brought by the users themselves.
+For restaurants and hotels, adding kosher meals to their menus is highly demanding and only possible if all requirements are met and kosher certification has been obtained.
+As a result, kosher meals are generally available only in specialist establishments with explicitly kosher kitchens.

 Kosher shopping

-When buying kosher food, the so-called kosher lists offer help.
-The kosher lists are maintained and published by the individual Jewish communities in Switzerland.
-The Community of Interest for Kosher Foodstuffs IGFKL supports the rabbis of the communities.
-The IGFKL controls the foodstuffs, makes the necessary enquiries with the producers and makes this information available to the rabbis for the preparation of their kosher lists.
-The kosher lists catalogue the kosher products available in Swiss supermarkets.
+When buying kosher food, the so-called kosher lists offer valuable assistance.
+These lists are maintained and published by the individual Jewish communities in Switzerland.
+The rabbis of the communities are supported by the Community of Interest for Kosher Foodstuffs IGfKL and the Commission for Community Kashrut CCK.
+The responsible kosher officers inspect foodstuffs, make the necessary enquiries with the producers and make this information available to the rabbis for the preparation of their kosher lists.
+The kosher lists indicate which products available in Swiss supermarkets are kosher.
 Fruit, vegetables, eggs and grains are all classified as kosher.
-All other foods are checked for their ingredients and included in the kosher lists.
-Even a small amount of non-kosher ingredients will make a product non-kosher.
-Some towns and villages have special butchers for kosher meat and kosher supermarkets or a kosher department in the supermarket.
+All other foods are checked for their ingredients and included in the kosher lists accordingly.
+Even a small amount of non-kosher ingredients is sufficient to render a product non-kosher.
+Some towns and villages also have specialist butchers selling kosher meat, kosher supermarkets or supermarkets with dedicated kosher sections.

-The observance of «kashrut» varies greatly among the roughly 18,000 Jews in Switzerland, mostly depending on their religious attitude.
-Adherence to the rules ranges from very strict to total disregard.
-Strictly religious Jews are very meticulous in their fulfilment of the dietary laws, whereas secular Jews tend to observe them only partially or to ignore them entirely.
-The SIG’s aim is to make a kosher lifestyle possible for all those who wish to live according to these rules.
-It is committed in particular to kosher certification and to ensuring a favourable environment for the import of kosher products.
-On its website, the SIG also provides residents and visitors of Switzerland with comprehensive information on kosher stores, restaurants and hotels in this country.
+The observance of «kashrut» varies greatly among the roughly 18,000 Jews in Switzerland and depends on the different religious traditions.
+Adherence to the rules ranges from very strict observance to complete disregard.
+Strictly religious Jews follow the dietary laws meticulously, whereas secular Jews observe them only partially or not at all.
+The SIG nevertheless aims to ensure that all members of the Jewish community in Switzerland have the opportunity to live a kosher lifestyle.
+It is committed in particular to kosher certification and to ensuring favourable conditions for the import of kosher products.
+In addition, the SIG provides residents and visitors alike with comprehensive information on kosher stores, restaurants and hotels in Switzerland through its website.

 Subscribe to SIG News now